 Looking at the vertical structure of a convectively coupled Kelvin wave passage over the Pacific, Straub and Kiladis (2002) hereafter SK02 used both observational data over the Pacific and European Center for Medium Range Weather Forecast (ECMWF) reanalysis to show how a Kevin wave passage modulated convection.
 They observed that at the surface the wind shifts from easterly to westerly anomalies at the time of deepest convection.
 This is consistent with the linear shallow-water wave solution on an equatorial β-plane (Matsuno, 1966).In a similar field experiment, Sobel et al (2004a), using observational data from the TRMM KWAJEX experiment for the period 23 July- 15 September 1999 over the western Pacific observed the impact of a Kelvin wave passage on convection during the early stages of the experiment.
 Compared to the Pacific, relatively little is known about the vertical structure of Kelvin wave over tropical Africa and its associated dynamical and thermodynamical fields.

-In June 2006, series of extreme rainfall events affected the coastal belt of Ghana.
+In June 2006, a series of extreme rainfall events affected the coastal belt of Ghana.
 These events were associated with flooding in the city of Accra and its environs resulting in 6 deaths and loss of property amounting to about $6 Million (National Disaster Management Organization (NADMO), 2009).
 Though the forecasters at the Ghana Meteorological Agency were able to warn the public a few hours before this event, little did they know that it was triggered by a Kelvin wave that was trackable 5 days before and further motivates this study to find the interactions between rainfall in Ghana and the Guinea coast and Kelvin waves.
 We will therefore study the conditions that helped in the flooding event.
 This relation if understood could help improve weather forecasting in the region.

 We will discuss these fields for Kelvin waves over West Africa.
 According to Yang et al. (2007a) the relationship between cloudiness, the dynamical and thermodynamic fields in Kelvin waves depends on where it is located.
 It is worth noting that our study environment is different from that of SK02 and Sobel et al (2004a) and the difference and similarity between the Kelvin wave structure over the continent and that over the ocean will be discussed in this study.